 Help users find valuable content

-The more content you have, the more difficult it can be for users to efficiently find relevant content.
+The more content you have, the more difficult it can be for users to find relevant content efficiently.
 In this case, filters and sorting options to fine-tune search results can help them reach their destination quickly and intuitively.
 Naturally, you don’t have to go overboard with the number of options.
 Depending on your content, the amount of content, and the versatility, you may only need a few filtering and sorting options.
 On the other hand, if you sell furniture online, for example, sophisticated filter options for color, price, material, etc. are necessary.
 Evaluate your content and user behavior to discover the right solution for your use case.

 Another great way to help users find valuable content is to offer auto-suggestions in your search bar.
 If you look at Amazon’s website, you can see a great example of how auto-suggest works.
 Enter a keyword into the search bar, and you will immediately receive a list of possible queries to choose from to find the product you want quickly.
 Remember, the easier it is for visitors to search, the better!